A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Iterative Algorithm

-\paragraph{Unsplittable faces.} In order to show performance guarantees, we need to make sure that we are not doing too many splits.
+\paragraph*{Unsplittable faces.} In order to show performance guarantees, we need to make sure that we are not doing too many splits.
 For that purpose, we declare faces \emph{unsplittable}, if all of the following conditions are met. \begin{itemize} \item the face is incident to at most one reflex vertex. \item no reflex chord or extension split is possible. \item the face is not splittable by angular splits of granularity $\lambda$.
-(Here, $\lambda$ is the current granularity.) \end{itemize} The last item, implies that the power of the face is at most $4\pi \lambda$.
+(Here, $\lambda$ is the current granularity.) \end{itemize} The last item, implies that the \power of the face is at most $4\pi \lambda$.
 In particular, If a face is unsplittable then all conditions of Lemma~\ref{lem:Face-Point-Replacement} and Corollary~\ref{cor:Vision-Enclosure} on the faces are met for $\delta \geq 8\pi \lambda $.
+(Recall that Lemma~\ref{lem:Face-Point-Replacement} and Corollary~\ref{cor:Vision-Enclosure} give sufficient conditions for certain visibility regions to be contained in one another.)

-\paragraph{Protocol.} There are many different ways that we can decide which split to make.
+\paragraph*{Protocol.} There are many different ways that we can decide which split to make.
 Here, we explain two protocols, the normal protocol and the square split protocol.
-In the \emph{normal protocol}, we do square splits only, if the face is incident to more than one reflex vertex.
+In the \emph{normal protocol}, we do square splits only when the face is incident to more than one reflex vertex.
 This will happen only very few times and usually only at the beginning of the algorithm.
-We choose the angular split with probability $0.8$, and the other two remaining split types with equal probability.
-In case a split is impossible, we will try the other two splits, before deciding that a face is unsplittable.
-In the \emph{square split Protocol}, we are using always square splits.
-We know some situations, where square-splits are not good and will make the algorithm run into an infinite loop, see Figure~\ref{fig:square-split}.
-However, for most polygons square splits give a significant performance boost.
+We choose the angular split with probability $0.6$.
+Then, with probability $0.2$, we choose the visibility line split.
+Finally, we choose the other two remaining split types {(chord and extension split)} with equal probability.
+In case a split is impossible, we will first try the other splits (except for square split), before deciding that a face is unsplittable.
+In the \emph{square split Protocol}, we only use square splits.
+We know some situations, where square-splits are not good and will make the algorithm run into an infinite loop, see Figure~\ref{fig:square-split}~a).
+However, for {many} polygons, square splits give a significant performance boost. {However, the algorithm is not very robust due to the possibility of infinite loops.}

-\subsection{Critical Witnesses.}
+\subsection{Critical Witnesses}